Heroines

 26th October 1902 the Death of Elizabeth Cady Stanton

-Today we pay tribute to Elizabeth Cady Stanton – the brilliant, feisty, fearless pioneer of the American women’s rights movement and the first American feminist to synthesise the arguments for women’s equality in employment, income, property, custody and divorce. … Continue reading
+Today we pay tribute to Elizabeth Cady Stanton, fearless pioneer of the American women’s rights movement and the first American feminist to synthesise the arguments for women’s equality in employment, income, property, custody and divorce.
+As the organiser of the … Continue reading

 Posted in Heroines | 4 Comments